zamange/fndidy_feature_stories/stories/Feature_stories.md

 Then the app should process the payment with minimal transaction fees, And display a breakdown of fees before confirming the payment, And issue a digital receipt to both the business owner and customer.

+Title: Pay-as-You-Go Point-of-Sale (POS) System

+Scenario B: Street vendor processes a mobile payment.

+Given the vendor is operating a pay-as-you-go POS system, When they receive payment via the POS in the Fundify app, Then the app should prompt them to enter the transaction amount, And upon confirmation, the funds should reflect in their digital wallet instantly, And they should be able to generate a sales report for the day.